klayu/t2/content/en/blog/passive-income-on-h1b.md

 The U.S. Treasury Department conducts regular auctions to issue new T-notes and T-bonds, and investors can buy and sell them on the secondary market through brokers and financial institutions.

-Now you know, these three terms, I want you to start by dipping your toes gentley by buying a 30 day T-Bill for a small amount.
+Now that you know these three terms, I want you to start by dipping your toes gentley by buying a 30 day T-Bill for a small amount.
 Say 10,000$.

 **Follow these steps :**